M-3LAB/open-iad/README.md

 We are dedicated to provide researchers a uniform verification environment of image anomaly detection with standard settings and methods.
 At the same time, everyone is warmly invited to add their algorithms and new features into IM-IAD.
 Finally, we appreciate all the contributors who maintain this community.

+The project is being continuously updated.
+If any issues are found, please contact us promptly.

 ## Envs

 ```bash